 - Current training status – off-duty employment will often be denied if you are attending a military school or you are currently in upgrade training status.

 Not all approvals or denials of secondary employment rest solely on the hourly requirements or nature of work involved.
-Other more confusing situations like solicitation or endorsement may play a factor.
+Factors like solicitation or endorsement can play a factor.

-The rules to endorsement apply even if no compensation or money is exchanged or if the service member is or is not directly employed by the company they are representing.
+The endorsement rules apply even if no compensation or money is exchanged or if the service member is or is not directly employed by the company they are representing.

 Solicitation, especially when it occurs when a senior ranking member approaches someone of a junior rank is strictly prohibited.